Selecting a language will automatically trigger the translation of the page content.

 • Conditions of remuneration

-It must be established before the trainee has left his country of origin.
+It must be established front that the trainee has left his country of origin.

-The welcome period is from 3 months to 1 year.
-It can be extended up to 2 years maximum.
+The welcome period is 3 months to 1 year.
+It can be prolonged up to 2 years maximum.

 The trainee's working time is a maximum of 5 hours per day.